How to Prevent Dehydration During Pregnancy

 Electrolytes are necessary for many functions, including the regulation of fluids within the body.
 Here are some signs that you need electrolytes:

-- Constant thirst: Thirst that occurs after drinking plenty of fluids may indicate depleted electrolytes.
+Thirst that occurs after drinking plenty of fluids may indicate depleted electrolytes.
 Drinking more water will make the imbalance more pronounced.

-- Edema: Swelling is a normal part of pregnancy, especially in the third trimester.
+Swelling is a normal part of pregnancy, especially in the third trimester.
 Still, swelling occurs when fluid isn't properly transferred between cells, which is one of the roles of electrolytes in the body.

-- Constipation: Constipation is an uncomfortable condition during pregnancy.
+Constipation is an uncomfortable condition during pregnancy.
 If you're drinking enough water and eating enough fiber but are still experiencing constipation, it's possible that your electrolytes are imbalanced and are preventing proper water balance in the body.

-- Morning sickness: While electrolyte deficiencies don't cause morning sickness, lacking certain minerals doesn't help.
+While electrolyte deficiencies don't cause morning sickness, lacking certain minerals doesn't help.
 Low levels of nutrients like magnesium and vitamin B6 have possible links to more severe discomfort during pregnancy, so maintaining the appropriate levels of these nutrients can reduce the severity of morning sickness symptoms.

-- Headaches: Headaches have a ton of causes and are a common occurrence during pregnancy, but headaches can also occur from low electrolytes and dehydration.
+Headaches have a ton of causes and are a common occurrence during pregnancy, but headaches can also occur from low electrolytes and dehydration.
 If you're experiencing chronic or severe headaches, it's time to consider your hydration levels and supplementing with electrolytes.

 How to Keep Electrolytes Balanced